2025 Club Calendar

 next round and the other is Knocked Out, this continues.

 When the preliminary round is finished the images with the most votes go through to the second round to go head to head again.
-This process continues until the ultimate winner is revealed.
+This process continues until the ultimate winner is revealed for each grade > A Grade / AB Grade / B Grade.

 The night is casual, enjoying our images and having a bit of fun!

-A club email will be sent to members for details on how to participate.
+A club email will be sent to members with details on how to participate.

 This evening is NOT related to Image Critiques HOWEVER each member who submits a photo into 'It's a Knockout' will receive 2 points toward their Image Critique points as extra incentive.